epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

     - Word2Vec model word fitting:
           - Find a proper representation for words not in the model, or remove them.
           - Remove words that have a representation but are not in the English language (mainly names).
-2. **Numerical representation for words**:
-   **Word2Vec model from Gensim**: This NLP technique usually uses a large neural network to create word embeddings: a map from words to a vector representation in a high-dimensional space.
+2. **Numerical representation for words, Word2Vec model from Gensim**: This NLP technique usually uses a large neural network to create word embeddings: a map from words to a vector representation in a high-dimensional space.
 The Word2Vec model is usually trained on a very large corpus (in our case, we use a model trained on a dump of the entire English Wikipedia) and  maps vectors with similar usage patterns to similar vectors.
 3. **Numerical representation for movie descriptions** **Term Frequency-Inverse Document Frequency** is a method to compute a numerical representation for a movie description.
 A common pitfall when combining individual vectors of words to represent a text is that all  words should not have the same influence.
 To solve this, TF-IDF computes a weight for each word of the sentence, that will determine its global impact.
 If a word appears often in other movie descriptions, it will have a lower score.
 This follows the idea that rare words are generally more precise and meaningful than common ones.
 4. **Identify societal themes**: